Harrisburg, Pennsylvania: Q&A in the PA

 The mindset shift that has me paying for more things

 When I first got on the Internet on the mid 90's, I was exposed to a world where everything was free.
 It was a kid's dream to have access to videos, music, games, and anything else I could imagine.
 I can safely say I felt entitled to all of it.
 The world owed me this, and that this is the way of the future.
-Everything I want at no . . .
+Everything I want . . .

 Using "I" instead of "You"